andreasabel/inCode/entry/introducing-the-backprop-library.md

 netErr x targ n = crossEntropy targ (runNet n x)
 ```

-Both of these implementations are are 100% lexicographically *identical* in
+Both of these implementations are are 100% lexicographically identical to our
-implementation to our original ones -- the only difference is that `<.>` comes
+original ones -- the only difference is that `<.>` comes from
-from `Numeric.LinearAlgebra.Static.Backprop`.
-Other than that, we can simply
+`Numeric.LinearAlgebra.Static.Backprop`.
+Other than that, we can simply re-use
-re-use `log` and negation.
+`log` and negation.

 ### Training